Jackie Chan

 Chan gained Hollywood success for portraying Chief Inspector Lee in the American buddy cop action comedy film Rush Hour (1998), a role he reprised in two sequels.
 He went on to work both in American and Chinese films, appearing in the Shanghai film series (2000–2003), New Police Story (2004), Rob-B-Hood (2006), Little Big Soldier (2010), Shaolin (2011), and The Shadow's Edge (2025), among others.
 The Forbidden Kingdom (2008) marked his first collaboration with fellow martial arts star Jet Li.
 He has played martial arts mentor Mr. Han in two Karate Kid films, the 2010 remake The Karate Kid and Karate Kid: Legends (2025).
 For CZ12 (2012), he earned two Guinness World Records for "Most Stunts Performed by a Living Actor" and "Most Credits in One Movie".
 He played against type in Shinjuku Incident (2009) and The Foreigner (2017).
 His voice acting work includes all three Chinese versions of Mulan (1998), the first three films in the Kung Fu Panda franchise (2008–2016), and Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).

 One of the most recognizable and influential film personalities in the world, Chan was described by film scholar Andrew Willis in 2004 as perhaps "the most recognized star in the world."
 He has received fame stars on the Hong Kong Avenue of Stars and the Hollywood Walk of Fame, as well as an honorary Academy Award in 2016.
 Chan has been referenced in various pop songs, films, television series, and video games.
 He has an award named after him, the Jackie Chan Action Movie Awards.
 He is an operatically trained vocalist who has released several pop music albums and performed theme songs for some of the films in which he starred.
 He is also a philanthropist and was named one of the top 10 most charitable celebrities by Forbes in 2011.
 In 2016, Forbes ranked him the second-highest-paid actor in the world.
-In 2025, Parade estimated his net worth to be $400 million, and reported he planned to leave his fortune to charity, rather than to his son, Jaycee Chan.